 Mission & Vision

 Psychology as an academic discipline began in the region of Bangladesh in the first quarter of the 20th century when this country was a part of India under the British rule.
 In 1921, the University of Dhaka established a Psychology Laboratory in the Department of Philosophy headed by Professor G. H. Langley.
 In fact, it was the first Psychology Laboratory in Bangladesh and the second such laboratory in undivided India.
-The Psychology Laboratory of the University of Dhaka earned recognition and reputation as one of the oldest and best organized Psychology Laboratories in this region.
+The Psychology Laboratory of the University of Dhaka earned recognition and reputation as one of the oldest as well as best organized Psychology Laboratories in this region.
 In 1965, the Department of Psychology was established in the University of Dhaka by offering one-year Master’s Degree preceded by one-year Preliminary.
 Two years later in 1967, a 3-year B. Sc.
 (Honors) program was started.
-From the session 1970-1971 one-year Master’s program along with two-year Master’s was programs was offered.
+From the session 1970-1971 one-year Master’s program along with two-year Master’s was programs were offered.
 From the session 1996-1997 a 4-year BS program is started.
 Two-year Master’s (including preliminary) abolished from the session 1997-1998.

 From the beginning, Psychology was placed under the Faculty of Arts.
 In 1974, the Department of Psychology was placed under the Faculty of Science as a result of persistent efforts of Dr. Muhammad Raushan Ali, renowned experimental psychologist and the first Chairman (before him it was named Head) of Psychology Department.
 In addition to his outstanding academic credential, Professor Ali should be credited for the maximum expansion and enrichment of Psychology Laboratory during his tenure as the Chairman of the Department of Psychology, University of Dhaka, for his drive, initiative, and earnest effort.
-Later on in 1982, Psychology was placed under he Faculty of Biological Sciences.
+Later on in 1982, Psychology was placed under the Faculty of Biological Sciences.

 The department organizes monthly invited talks meant mainly for teachers and senior students given by reputed psychologists and other allied professionals of home and abroad under the auspices of Professor Dr. Muhammad Raushan Ali Memorial Lecture Series on Human Resource Development and Management since January 2016.
 The department publishes annually a journal named the Dhaka University Journal of Psychology since 1972, the 43th volume of which is due to be published by 2022.